rladies/rladiesguide/content/rocur/admin guide/index.en.md

 >
 > *Rotating Curation (RoCur) admins*

-3. Update the admin checklist to indicate that the second email has been sent.
+3.  📊Update the admin checklist to indicate that Email 2 (request for approval of graphic) has been sent. <!--# ADD LINK TO ADMIN CHECKLIST -->

-4. If the curator asks for changes to their graphic, update it and send revised drafts until they approve.
+4.  📁If the curator asks for changes to their graphic, update it and send revised drafts until they approve.

-5. After the curator approves their graphic, update the admin checklist to reflect this.
+5.  📊After the curator approves their graphic, update the admin checklist to reflect this. <!--# ADD LINK TO ADMIN CHECKLIST -->

-#### Sunday before they are scheduled to curate
+### Sunday before they are scheduled to curate

-1. If it hasn't been done already, remove the previous curator's app password.
+1.  🦋If it has not been done already, remove the previous curator's app password.

-2. Generate a new app password for the upcoming curator.
+2.  🦋Generate a new app password for the upcoming curator.

-3. Post their introduction graphic on Bluesky with the following message and Alt Text.
-You should be able to pull this information from their Airtable form submission.
-Ideally, this should go out [**before 6:00 PM UTC**](https://www.timebie.com/std/universal.php?q=18).

-> *This week's #RLadies curator is [their Bluesky handle].*
->
-> Alt text: Curator [name], [role/title] at [organization].
-They say, "[what they do in R]".

-4. Using the template below, email the curator informing them of their app password:
+    1. Go to the **Settings** page.

+    2. Select **Privacy and security**.

+    3. Select **App passwords**.

+    4. Select **Add App Password**.

+    5. Name the app password **firstname-lastname** of the curator.

+        -   DO NOT SELECT "Allow access to your direct message".

+    6. Copy and paste the app password into an email to the curator:

 > *Hi [curator's name],*
 >